Updated March 18, 2021

 - Practise ‘dummy departures’ where you leave as per the usual routine, but come back within minutes.
 Do these several times each day, keeping the absence short enough that your dog does not get visibly anxious.
 Slowly increase the time away if your dog remains calm without every provoking anxiety.

 Avoid exaggerated welcomes.
 When you come home, greet them without making a fuss, and only play with them when they have calmed down.
-Don’t make your homecoming the highlight of their day.
+You don’t have to ignore them but also don’t make your homecoming the highlight of their day.

 Don’t punish.
 These dogs are already anxious and distressed.
 Punishment will always make it worse.
 Using an anti-bark collar is also a form of punishment and should not be tried.
 See the ‘joke’?
 This dog isn’t guilty, she’s scared of her owner’s reaction.